-The purpose of the Oqaasiliortut – Greenland Language Committee is to collect, register and approve new Greenlandic words, forms and phrases – abbreviations included.
+The purpose of the Oqaasiliortut – The Greenland Language Council is to collect, register and approve new Greenlandic words, forms and phrases – abbreviations included.

 Furthermore, the Council has the task of giving guidance to the authorities and the public in questions related to the Greenlandic language.